 See the Tube / Valve Replacement for the ZOOM G9.2tt Guitar Effects Console page for details.

 * Note: I used the phrase "with almost identical settings" deliberately, because it is virtually impossible to achieve truly identical settings using the available controls for the 2 analogue vacuum tube related sections (labeled as Accelerator and Energizer).
-There will always be some, even if only slight difference with analogue settings.
+There will always be some, even if only slight difference with the analogue settings.

 Power User Patch Creation with the Zoom G9.2tt